teodly/inferno/README.md

 # Design
-* 100% safe Rust
+* 99.9% safe Rust (unsafe is required only because PipeWire Rust bindings return raw buffers)
-* no platform-specific code (this may change should it be needed for certain features)
 * no external libraries needed, the only dependencies are Rust crates